JaimeStill/cipher-hub/style-guide.md

 //
 // Security: Applies secure timeout defaults and validates all configuration parameters.
-// The server is prepared but not started; call Start() to begin accepting connections. func NewServer(config ServerConfig) (*Server, error) {
+// The server is prepared but not started; call Start() to begin accepting connections.
+//
+// Context Pattern: Uses WithCancel for shutdown coordination rather than WithTimeout.
+// This separates coordination signaling from shutdown operation timeout, allowing
+// the actual shutdown timeout to be applied directly in the Shutdown() method. func NewServer(config ServerConfig) (*Server, error) {
     // ... implementation
 }